Resources

 Staff

 Just as no two communities are alike, neither is their approach to tackling climate challenges.
-This resource was created to aid municipal staff establish themselves as leaders on climate through practical information, resources, checklists and templates.
+This resource was created to aid municipal staff in establishing themselves as leaders on climate through practical information, resources, checklists and templates.
 Download the PDF guide here.
 Learn more about the guide here.

 Launched in 2016, the New Brunswick & Prince Edward Island (NB-PEI) Municipal Working Group is a resource for municipalities engaged in community energy planning, partnership-building, and Smart Energy projects to share their experiences, lessons learned, and transfer knowledge about best practices.
 Learn more.